-New technologies are transforming the capabilities of police.
-Law enforcement agencies now have devices to track our cellphones and software to hack our networks.
-They have tools to sift the vast quantities of digital silt we leave behind on the internet.
+New technologies are transforming the capabilities of law enforcement.
+Police agencies now have devices to track our cellphones and software to hack our networks.
+They have tools to sift the vast quantities of digital silt we leave behind on the Internet.
 They can deploy “big data” algorithms meant to predict where crimes will occur and who will commit them.
-They have even transformed the humble closed-circuit video camera—and its more recent companion, the body camera—into biometric tracking devices equipped with artificial intelligence meant to pick faces out of a crowd and, eventually, to mine gigabytes of stored footage to automatically reconstruct the comings and goings of anyone they choose to target.
+They have even transformed the humble closed-circuit video camera—and its more recent companion, the body camera—into biometric tracking devices equipped with artificial intelligence meant to pick faces out of a crowd and, eventually, to mine gigabytes of stored footage to automatically reconstruct the movements of their targets.

-These kinds of innovations in police tech raise profound questions about privacy, personal freedom, the powers of police, and their potential for abuse.
-They often test the constitutional limits on surveillance.
-Yet the government shrouds many of them in secrecy.
-Even while these technologies threaten to transform the relationship between people and the police, the public is often in the dark about the how police use them and the rules, if any, that govern them.
-What could justify this secrecy?
+These kinds of novel police technologies test the constitutional limits on surveillance and raise profound questions about privacy, personal freedom, and potential abuse.
+Yet the government shrouds them in secrecy.
+Even as new surveillance tools transform the relationship between people and the police, the public is often left in the dark about how police use these tools and the rules, if any, that govern them.
+What justifies this secrecy?

-This Article examines the primary argument offered by law enforcement: that disclosure of police technologies and methods would allow criminals to circumvent the law.
-Without secrecy, the argument goes, criminals could evade law enforcement’s tools, crime would go undetected, and society would suffer the consequences.
-I call this the anti-circumvention argument for secret technology.
+This Article examines the primary argument offered by law enforcement in the United States: that disclosure of police technologies would allow criminals to evade the law.
+Without secrecy, the argument goes, criminals could circumvent law enforcement’s tools, crime would go undetected, and society would suffer the consequences.
+I call this the anti-circumvention argument for secrecy.
 This Article is the first to examine it.